otagobioinformaticsspringschool/2022-obss-day3/_episodes/03-genome-properties.md

 By estimating N in this way, we can combine it with our knowledge of T to obtain an estimate of G.

 This approach to genome size estimation was proposed in the Giant Panda genome project, a landmark paper as it describes the first genome assembly to be generated from only short read Illumina sequencing (Li R, Fan W, Tian G, et al. 2010.
-The sequence and de novo assembly of the giant panda genome Nature. doi:10.1038/nature08696).
+The sequence and de novo assembly of the giant panda genome. *Nature*. <doi:10.1038/nature08696>).

 We are going to use our processed Illumina short-read data to count k-mers that can be used to explore some characteristics of the sequenced genome, using a program called Jellyfish with our short-read data.
 Let's navigate back to our `scripts` directory, and create a new script.